Fulguritude/GESS/README.txt

+NOTE : Project on standby as I'm currently working on a deep neural network editor project for university.
+Will probably pursue this summer.

 0.4.5) I decided to pursue the naive approach to this AI for fun.
 I added a random move function at the end, corrected all the necessary validity tests for moves, divided them into groups of respective health to optimize treatment and overall effectiveness.
 I kept watching this 0.4.3 compete against itself, giving the AIs debug lines to "explain how they think" and thus understand them better.